Jofosu/professor-student-advising-app/README.md

 prerequisites and whether it fulfills a major requirement will be added in a later iteration.

-The GUI class contains the main() method.
+The TextInterface class contains the main() method.
 By selecting that you are a department chair, you will be able to edit the course catalog until you select quit, which will then terminate the program.
 By selecting that you are an advisor, you will be able to edit your list of advisees until